 Listed below are all risk management activities of which the Comptroller General's Office is currently aware.
 If your agency participates in or sponsors a risk management activity not listed below, please identify and describe this activity as requested in the Master Reporting Package Checklist (Form 2.0.1).

-o Property and casualty losses managed by the Insurance Reserve Fund within the Budget and Control Board
+o Property and casualty losses managed by the Insurance Reserve Fund within the State Fiscal Accountability Authority

-o Health and Dental Benefits managed by the Employee Insurance Programs within the Budget and Control Board
+o Health and Dental Benefits managed by the Employee Insurance Programs within the Public Employee Benefit Authority

-o Long-term disability and life plans administered by the Budget and Control Board
+o Long-term disability and life plans administered by the Public Employee Benefit Authority

 o Workers' compensation for State employees administered by the State Accident Fund